Ida Craddock: Writings

-These sex manuals were all considered obscene by the standards of her day.
-Their distribution led to numerous confrontations with various authorities, often initiated by Craddock.
-She was held for several months at a time on morality charges in five local jails as well as the Pennsylvania Hospital for the Insane.
+The sex manuals were all considered obscene by the standards of her day.
+Their distribution led to numerous confrontations with various authorities that were often initiated by Craddock.
+She was held for several months at a time on morality charges in five local jails, as well as the Pennsylvania Hospital for the Insane.

 Her first two full-length books, Lunar & Sex Worship and Sex Worship, were on comparative religion.

-Her writings on supernatural topics also continued throughout her life.
-One of her last books on this subject was Heaven of the Bible, published in 1897.
+She also continued to write on supernatural topics throughout her life.
+One of her last books on the subject was Heaven of the Bible, published in 1897.

 Indictments

-Mass distribution of Right Marital Living through the U.S. Mail after its publication as a featured article in the medical journal The Chicago Clinic led to a federal indictment of Craddock in 1899.
-She pled guilty, and received a suspended sentence.
+Mass distribution of Right Marital Living through the US Mail after its publication as a featured article in the medical journal The Chicago Clinic led to a federal indictment of Craddock in 1899.
+She pleaded guilty and received a suspended sentence.
 In 1902, a subsequent trial in New York on charges of sending The Wedding Night through the mail during a sting operation ended with her conviction.
-Craddock refused to plead insanity in order to avoid being incarcerated, and was sentenced to three months in prison, serving most of her time in Blackwell's Island workhouse.
+Craddock refused to plead insanity to avoid being incarcerated and was sentenced to three months in prison.
+She served most of her time in Blackwell's Island workhouse.
 Upon her release, Anthony Comstock immediately re-arrested her for violations of the Comstock Act.
 On October 10, Craddock was tried and convicted, with the judge declaring The Wedding Night to be so "obscene, lewd, lascivious, dirty" that the jurors would not be allowed to see it during the trial.

+Death

 At 45 years old, Craddock saw her five-year prison sentence as a life term.
-On October 16, 1902, the day before she was due to be sent to a federal penitentiary, Craddock died by suicide after slashing her wrists and inhaling natural gas from the oven in her apartment.
-She penned a final private letter to her mother as well as a lengthy public suicide note condemning Comstock, who had become her personal nemesis.
-Comstock had opposed Craddock almost a decade before during the Little Egypt affair, and effectively acted as her prosecutor during both legal actions against her in federal court.
+On October 16, 1902, the day before she was due to be sent to a federal penitentiary, Craddock died by suicide after she had slashed her wrists and inhaled coal gas from the oven in her apartment.
+She had penned a final private letter to her mother and a lengthy public suicide note condemning Comstock, who had become her personal nemesis.
+Comstock had opposed Craddock almost a decade before during the Little Egypt affair and effectively acted as her prosecutor during both legal actions against her in federal court.
 He had sponsored the Comstock Act, which was named after himself, under which she was repeatedly charged.